metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `access_id` (Attributes) The SecretAccessID is used for authentication (see [below for nested schema](#nestedatt--spec--provider--akeyless--ca_provider--secret_ref--access_id))
-- `access_type` (Attributes) A reference to a specific 'key' within a Secret resource, In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--provider--akeyless--ca_provider--secret_ref--access_type))
+- `access_type` (Attributes) A reference to a specific 'key' within a Secret resource,In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--provider--akeyless--ca_provider--secret_ref--access_type))
-- `access_type_param` (Attributes) A reference to a specific 'key' within a Secret resource, In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--provider--akeyless--ca_provider--secret_ref--access_type_param))
+- `access_type_param` (Attributes) A reference to a specific 'key' within a Secret resource,In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--provider--akeyless--ca_provider--secret_ref--access_type_param))

 <a id="nestedatt--spec--provider--akeyless--ca_provider--secret_ref--access_id"></a>
 ### Nested Schema for `spec.provider.akeyless.ca_provider.secret_ref.access_type_param`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+Some instances of this field may bedefaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

 <a id="nestedatt--spec--provider--akeyless--ca_provider--secret_ref--access_type"></a>